rbind/yutani/content/post/2017-10-25-blogdown-custom.md

 > Compile all Rmd files and build the site through Hugo.
 (`?build_site`)

-Compiling all Rmd files is "safe" in the sense that we notice if some Rmd becomes impossible to compile due to some breaking changes of some package.
+Compiling all Rmd files is "safe" in the sense that we can notice if some Rmd becomes impossible to compile due to some breaking changes of some package.
 But, it may be time-consuming and can be a problem for those who have a lot of .Rmd files.

 Though I don't find the best practice yet, I noticed using a custom build script (`R/build.R`) is useful for this purpose.
 (Note that I've aquired many tips from [Yihui's repo](https://github.com/rbind/yihui).
 Thanks Yihui for being great as usual!)